FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 # Running The Tutorial Example Script

-This section will describe out to setup and run the example script provided.
+This section will describe how to setup and run the example script provided.

 ## Configuration